Extremal K\"ahler metrics on blowups: The existence of extremal metrics on blowups

 As we are interested in the asymptotics of $\sq(\scO_{lp})$, we may assume that $e(j)$ is actually a polynomial for all $j$.
 Then we see that so It follows that Finally this means that which using Lemma \ref{lem:dg-interp} proves the result. \end{proof}

-\begin{remark} The value $\Delta H(p)$ is simply the weight of the $\C^*$-action on the fibre of the line bundle $K_X$ over $p$, and hence has a natural interpretation in terms of geometric invariant theory.
-The reason is that if $H$ is a Hamiltonian for a vector field with respect to $\omega$, then $\Delta H$ is a Hamiltonian with respect to the Ricci curvature $\Ric \omega \in c_1(-K_X)$ (in the sense that the Hamiltonian condition is formally satisfied; $\Ric \omega$ may not be K\"ahler), so that Lemma \ref{lem:dg-interp} applies, see for example \cite[Lemma 28]{gabor-blowups1}. \end{remark}
+\begin{remark} The value $\Delta h(p)$ is simply the weight of the $\C^*$-action on the fibre of the line bundle $K_X$ over $p$, and hence has a natural interpretation in terms of geometric invariant theory.
+The reason is that if $\mu$ is a moment map with respect to $\omega$, then $\Delta \mu$ is a moment map with respect to the Ricci curvature $\Ric \omega \in c_1(-K_X)$ (in the sense of equivariant differential geometry), see for example \cite[Lemma 28]{gabor-blowups1} and \cite[Proposition 3.5]{JBM}. \end{remark}